johnmee/johnmee.com/README.md

 ## How to update the resume

 I see there is a `pandoc.sh`, and in it is some stuff that looks like converting markdown into a word doc.
-I reckon that might be useful (for agencies living in the past).

 ## How to deploy updates